TheoreticalStudio/PhoneFlipChallenge/_pages/EULA.md

 # 8\.
 THIRD-PARTY MATERIALS

-The Application may display, include, or make available third-party content (including data, information, applications, and other products, services, and/or materials) or provide links to third-party websites or services, including through third-party advertising ("Third-Party Materials").
+The Application may display, include, or make available third-party content (including data, information, applications, and other products, services, and/or materials) or provide links to third-party websites or services ("Third-Party Materials").
 You acknowledge and agree that Theoretical Studio is not responsible for Third-Party Materials, including their accuracy, completeness, timeliness, validity, copyright compliance, legality, decency, quality, or any other aspect thereof.
 Theoretical Studio does not assume and will not have any liability or responsibility to you or any other person or entity for any Third-Party Materials.
-Third-Party Materials and links thereto are provided solely as a convenience to you, and you access and use them entirely at your own risk and subject to such third parties terms and conditions.
+Third-Party Materials and links thereto are provided solely as a convenience to you, and you access and use them entirely at your own risk and subject to such third parties’ terms and conditions.

 # 9\.
 USER SUBMISSIONS